1. Home

 Additionally, installers typically buy in bulk and have direct relationships with suppliers, so their costs may be different than what you’d pay online.
 When looking at your solar system as a whole, inverters will typically make up around 10% of your total project costs.

-String inverter prices usually range between $1,000 and $2,000 or slightly more.
-Power optimizers can boost your total costs between $50 and $200 per panel.
-You can expect to pay anywhere between $200 and $400 per solar panel for microinverters.
+String inverter prices usually range between $1,000-$2,000 or slightly more.
+Power optimizers can boost your total costs $50-$200 per panel.
+You can expect to pay $200-$400 per panel for microinverters.

 How Long Does a Solar Inverter Last?

 Microinverters and power optimizers are newer technologies, so there is less data on their expected lifespans.
-That said, most manufacturers are confident that their products will outlast the 20- and 25-year warranties included with the equipment.
+That said, most manufacturers are confident their products will outlast the 20- and 25-year warranties included with the equipment.
 Factor possible replacement costs outside of warranty periods into your system design decision-making.

 What Solar Inverter Maintenance is Required?